dark-ambient/blog/content/notes/On books.md

 There are some thoughts about book as information medium.

 #### tech books
 I work in tech.
 One day in 2009 I was having a lunch with my peers and my engineering manager.
 A peer asked my manager what tech books did he read?
-The manager gave somehow surprising answer to me: he doesn't read a lot.
+The manager gave somehow surprising answer to me and said he didn't read a lot.

 "Interesting 🤨.." - I though.
 "Why?" - I asked not giving a second to my peer to follow up with the same question.
 (I listen more since that time).

-The answer was simple: "On a daily basis you deal with challenges you need to respond fast, so not time for books".
+The answer was simple: "On a daily basis you deal with challenges you need to respond fast, so not time for books.
+I read only articles".

-That makes sense.
+That made sense.

 I'm sure he had also read a lot before to form his mental model, giving his rich language vocabulary.